House Rewire Cost in Edinburgh

 Occupied vs Empty Home

 Completing a house rewire in an occupied property is more complex than in an empty home.
-With the need to consider the occupants in terms of noise, dust and safety, electricians charge more to rewire occupied properties.
+With the need to work around furniture and flooring, electricians charge more to rewire occupied properties as it usually takes longer than empty ones.

 Accessibility Issues